RomanKosobrodov/mikula/README.md

 ISO speed {{exif["ISOSpeedRatings"]}}, shutter speed {{exif["ShutterSpeedValue"]}} at f{{exif["FNumber"]}}.
 ```

-the page rendered by Mikula will include the image followed by the text:
+the page rendered by Mikula will show the following text (styling removed for clarity):
 ```markdown
 Sunflowers
 Picture of sunflowers taken on 2018:05:13 10:13:46 in my garden with Canon EOS 450D.